eekhdv/d1-riscv-arch-image-builder/README.md

     ```sh
     sudo umount ./mnt
     ```

+#### Setting up the board

-4. Insert the SD card into the board.
+1. Insert the SD card into the board.
 Run ArchLinux
-5. Install NetworkManager
+2. Install NetworkManager
     ```sh
     cd /root/netwokmanager
     pacman -U ./*.zst
     ```
-6. Connect to the internet using `nmtui`
+3. Connect to the internet using `nmtui`
-7. Set up time
+4. Set up time
     ```sh
     timedatectl set-ntp true
     ```
-8. Synchronize packages
+5. Synchronize packages
     ```sh
     pacman -Sy --disable-sandbox
     ```

-### Setup using `arch-chroot`
+### 2nd Way.
+Setup using `arch-chroot`
 The second script requires `arch-install-scripts`, `qemu-user-static-bin` (AUR) and `binfmt-qemu-static` (AUR) for an architectural chroot.
 If you don't want to use/do this, change `USE_CHROOT` to `0` in `consts.sh`.